prettydiff/5082/readme.md

 ## Summary

-NPM issue will break your repository and there is absolutely nothing you can do about except republish.
+NPM issue #5082 will break your repository and there is absolutely nothing you can do about except republish.
 This code automates detection and resolution.
+For background read the issue: https://github.com/npm/npm/issues/5082

 ## Installation